jpdeleon/jpdeleon.github.io/_posts/2020-06-15-scraping_craigslist.md

 # Mining craiglist

 I thought about scraping data from craigslist.
-So just for fun, I created [craigslist-cli](github.com/jpdeleon/craigslist-cli).
+So just for fun, I wrote [craigslist-cli](https://github.com/jpdeleon/craigslist).
 This library includes a set of convenience scripts that scrapes relevant information in various craigslist websites.

 For example, you can get a summary of posts about gigs, jobs, etc. in a specific location on your terminal: